AScustomWorks/AS/README.md

 V 0.6.3: bypass CV input added.

 V 0.6.5: Now it features soft bypass to avoid switching noise.

+### Tremolo Stereo
+Stereo version of the Tremolo module, use the phase switch to change from synced L and R channels to inverted phase, to get stereo panning effect.

+V 0.6.7: First relase of this module.

 ### WaveShaper
 HetrickCV Wave Shaper module.
 Mods: graphics, bypass switch.